wantnon/pixelToolKit-for-cocos2dx/README.md

 the ToolKit based on cocos2d-x 2.2.0

-currently, iOS and Win32 project are available.
+currently, iOS, Mac and Win32 project are available.

 文档(document): http://git.oschina.net/wantnon2/pixelToolKit-for-cocos2dx/wikis/home

-here is a win32 exe for demo1 : http://git.oschina.net/wantnon2/pixelToolKit-for-cocos2dx/attach_files
+here is demo1's executables for Mac and Win32 : http://git.oschina.net/wantnon2/pixelToolKit-for-cocos2dx/attach_files

 how to control:
 run right: mouse down on the right side of the player.
 run left: mouse down on the left side of the player.
-jump: mouse down and sweep up.
+jump: drag up.
 shot: press 'shot' button.

 控制方法：